apache/fluo-docker/README.md

         --build-arg FLUO_HASH=a89cb7f76007e8fdd0860a4d5c4e1743d1a30459 \
         -t fluo .

    Don't forget to update the HASH of the chosen version.
 We use SHA1 to validate the hash.
+If you need to test an unreleased version of Fluo, then use the `FLUO_FILE` build argument instead of `FLUO_HASH`.

 ## Next steps